Relationships and Communication with Others

 Sharing Your Story

-Sharing your story can also help you move forward in other areas of your life—relationships, returning to work, trying new hobbies—and making your life more meaningful.
+However, sharing your story could help you see that—even though your daily life has changed—your “new normal” is just as important.
+It can also help you cope with your diagnosis and accept your new normal.
+In addition, sharing your story can help you move forward in other areas of your life—relationships, returning to work, trying new hobbies—and making your life more meaningful.
+You are more than your diagnosis.

 Ways to Share Your Story

-- Reflect on what you want to share in your story.
-You can share how your life has changed since your diagnosis or what you have learned from your experiences with cancer.
+• Reflect on what you want to share in your story.
+You can share how your life has changed since your diagnosis, or what you have learned from your experiences with cancer.

 I am a meningioma survivor.
 I am also a breast cancer survivor.
 I am a wife and mother.
 I know I am a blessed soul.
 I am sharing my story to shed light on what it feels like to live with a rare cancer diagnosis.